mattiaspaul/deedsBCV/README.md

   -Q quantisation step (default 5x4x3x2x1)

- The product of these two numbers gives the maximum displacement for each level (in voxels).
+ The **product of these two numbers gives the maximum displacement for each level (in voxels)**.
 So if you e.g. expect deformations of about 40 voxels you could choose -L 8 and -Q 5 (for the first level).
 To keep memory and computational demand to reasonable levels, it is recommended to have similar numbers for -G and -L for each level.

 The affine/linear registration selects the optimal displacement for each control point and finds a robust transform using least trimmed squares.
 Afterwards, the images are warped and the procedure is repeat for all other levels.

-In the deformable registration, the neighbourhood relations of the control point grid are approximated using a minimum-spanning-tree.
-A combinatorial optimisation (dynamic programming) finds the optimal, smooth displacement field given an additional registration parameter (which is set by default to 1.6) using the flag -a.
+In the deformable registration, the neighbourhood relations of the control point grid are approximated using a minimum-spanning-tree to efficiently find a smooth displacement field given an additional registration parameter (which is set by default to 1.6) using the flag -a.
 It can be increased to obtain smoother transforms and decreased to make the registration more aggressive (but it's influence is generally moderate).

-It is always recommended to use the (default) symmetry constraint -s as it avoids foldings in the deformation field.

 ## Prerequisites to run example